 Evaluating your public interest disclosure procedure framework

-The purpose of the PID Act is to facilitate the disclosure of information about wrongdoing in the public sector and provide protection for those who make disclosures.
+The purpose of the PID Act is to facilitate the disclosure of information about wrongdoing in the public sector and provide protection for those who make public interest disclosures PIDs.

 The main objects of the PID Act are:

-• To ensure appropriate consideration is given to the interests of persons who are the subject of a PID (the subject officer)
+- To ensure appropriate consideration is given to the interests of persons who are the subject of a PID (the alleged wrongdoer, often referred to as the subject officer)

 PID procedure requirements

-The Queensland Ombudsman has developed the following three PID standards which public entities must comply with when preparing for and responding to a PID:
+Agencies must comply with the following three PID Standards when preparing for and responding to a PID:

 PID procedure - Self assessment checklist